How to update your Elementor site safely

 Staging site

 This is essentially a copy of your site that you can test things on.
-I always set up a test site for clients as a subdomain of my own website and I also use Local by Flywheel to set up a non-web version.
+I always set up a test site for clients as a subdomain of my own website and I also use Local by Flywheel to set up an offline version.

-Your hosting provider may provide you with the option to set up a staging site, or you can achieve this with this plugin.
+Your hosting provider may provide you with the option to set up a staging site, or you can achieve this with a plugin.
+Look into WP Stagecoach and WP Staging if you’re going down this route.

 The benefit of having a staging or test site is that you can update your site there first and if things go wrong you can troubleshoot without affecting your live site.

-I do all the following stages on both my test site first before reproducing on the live site.
+I do all the following stages on both my Local site and test site first before reproducing on the live site.

 Back it up